 As night falls, the Old Town comes alive with a vibrant nightlife scene.
 Consider dining at a traditional Niçoise restaurant to savor delectable dishes that reflect the culinary traditions of the region.
 Bouillabaisse, a flavorful fish stew, and salade niçoise, a fresh salad featuring local ingredients, are must-try dishes as you delve deeper into Nice’s culinary heritage.

 In conclusion, your journey through Nice's Old Town showcases the unique blend of culture, history, and local life that makes this destination truly special.
-To enhance your exploration, refer to our 3-Day Nice Itinerary for additional tips and insights, or dive into a more extensive adventure with our 5-Day Nice Itinerary for an immersive experience.
+To go deeper, follow our walking route through Old Nice, and don't miss the colorful Nice flower market — prices and tips at Cours Saleya.

 Ultimately, wandering through the charm of Vieux Nice offers a perfect introduction to the spirit of the city, ensuring that your trip is filled with unforgettable memories and renewed appreciation for the beautiful French Riviera.